PietJankbal/Chocolatey-for-wine/README.md

 # Chocolatey-for-wine
 Chocolatey packagemanager automatic installer in wine, handy to install quickly programs in wine (and subsequently find bugs in wine ;) ) For some bugs workarounds are added like for Visual Studio Community 2022 and nodejs, see further on.
+To install Visual Studio Community 2022: do 'winetricks vs22_interactive_installer' to install something via the Visual Studio 2022 installer; 'winetricks vs22_interactive_installer' now got me in ten minutes into the main program (selected Desktop development with C++).

 Install :
 - Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5a.735.exe' (takes about a minute to complete)